nileshh-27/Fact-Break/README.md

 ## License
 [![License: Proprietary](https://img.shields.io/badge/License-Proprietary-red.svg)](#license)

-Copyright (c) 2026 Nilesh Reddy Karri.
+Copyright (c) 2026 Nilesh Reddy Karri, Hyderabad, Telangana, India, 500013.
 All rights reserved.
 Proprietary and confidential.
-Access and use permitted solely under explicit written authorization.
+Access and use permitted solely under explicit written/verbal authorization only.
+For any queries please raise an issue or contact the author via email.